Innovations at the Institute

 The board certified cardiovascular surgeons affiliated with the Heart & Vascular Institute-Memorial City specialize in minimally invasive heart valve replacements as well as specific cases of minimally invasive coronary artery bypass.
 This is a highly sought after skill set.
 Minimally invasive techniques reduce scarring, are less traumatic to the patient allowing them to recover faster and return to normal daily activity sooner.

 Minimally Invasive Valve Surgery

 Affiliated surgeons also specialize in surgery for heart valve disease and have successfully performed hundreds of operations involving the aortic, mitral and tricuspid valves.
 Their current rate of successful mitral valve repair is 95 percent.
 Mitral valve repair is preferable to replacement because of increased patient survival, freedom from reoperation and avoidance of the blood thinner Coumadin.
-In conjunction with valve surgery, the MAZE procedure is often performed to treat atrial fibrillation, a form of irregular heartbeat, which is highly associated with heart valve disease and stroke.
 In addition, the first aortic valve case in Memorial Hermann was performed at Memorial City using the new On-X valve (pending FDA approval), which eliminates the need for patients to take the drug Coumadin for the rest of their lives.

 Off-Pump Coronary Artery Bypass

 The surgical team at Memorial City performs approximately 60 percent of coronary artery bypass grafts off pump compared to a national average of 20 percent.
 Patients who undergo off-pump bypass have better outcomes, including lower mortality and morbidity rates.